radu-md/radu-md/README.md

-# Hi there, I'm Romulus Radu 👋
+# Hi there, I'm Radu 👋

 Welcome to my GitHub profile!
 I'm passionate about technology, continuous learning, and building meaningful digital solutions.